lespicker/jekyll-bootstrap/workshops/index.md

 **Field Workshops**

 Les' field workshops last from two to nine days, depending on location.
 These intense workshops are structured to maximize field time.
+Some are offered through the [Nikonians Academy](http://www.nikoniansacademy.com/viewFacultyPage.html?page_id=7), where Les is on the faculty, while others are offered exclusively through Les Picker Fine Art Photography.
 Each evening there is a critique or instructional session designed to impart new skills, gain new perspectives and share participants' knowledge of and enthusiasm for photography.

-Click here to view sample workshop itineraries.
+Locations include Acadia National Park (Maine, USA), New Mexico (USA), Yukon Territory (Canada), Sri Lanka, and other idyllic locations.

 **Field-Print Workshops**